HDI-AI/HuggingfaceDiscordInterface/README.md

 # Hugginface Discord Interface
+_This project is not affiliated with nor endorsed by Discord.
+Discord is included in the project name as an indicator of the intended use case.
+This project is not affiliated with nor endorsed by HuggingFace.
+HuggingFace is included in the project name as an indicator of the intended use case.
+All trademarks are property of their respective owners_

 ## About The Project

-Creates an interface between Huggingface Inference API and the discord API.
+Creates an interface between Huggingface Inference API and the Discord API.

 This project allows:
 * A discord bot to send message text to a huggingface inference API to any available model, send the output back to discord.